 “Have fun.
 Find your style.
 Your techniques.
 Your tools.
 Whatever makes your heart sing…do that.
 And just enjoy it.
 I find painting extremely therapeutic.”

 Is there anything else you’d like to add that might be interesting to readers and fans?

 “What keeps me going is my very first event I brought my rocks to, to sell, about 4 years ago.
 I didn’t do very well in sales.
 But, this one lady who had to be in her later 70s to early 80s, she started are my creations for quite some time.
 She took a very long look at each one.
 Then looked up at me and said “your rocks make me smile, thank you” and that when I decided I will never stop.
 If all I do is make someone smile, that’s all I need.”

 Where can people find your rocks?

-You can also see Rachel’s tutorials and other tutorials on Tips & Tutorials.
+You can also see Rachel’s tutorials and other Youtube tutorials here.

 I hope you enjoyed getting to know Rachel like I have.
 Stay tuned for more updates on Rachel’s Rocks and more inspirational interviews in the future.
 In the meantime, be sure to visit my Beginner’s Guide page to learn more about rock painting!